French · German · Zero-Shot TTS · CosyVoice2

 Most Impactful Component

 The text-speech language model is the key driver of quality, capturing linguistic rhythm and phrasing essential for intelligibility and natural prosody.
-Flow fine-tuning further improves continuity and expressiveness, while the vocoder is robust and rarely a bottleneck for cross-lingual adaptation.
+Flow fine-tuning further improves continuity and expressiveness.

 Data Scaling & Efficiency

-Most gains arise within ~100–500 monolingual hours (≈ total 200–1000 in bilingual).
+Most gains arise within ~100–500 monolingual hours.
 WER plateaus early under current data scale; SECS continues modest upward trend reflecting prosody refinement.

 Component Synergy & Practical Recipe

 Fine-tune the LM for immediate gains; add flow adaptation for enhanced prosody if resources allow.
-Vocoder and tokenizer can remain frozen.
-This modular strategy streamlines adaptation for new languages and domains.
+Vocoder and tokenizer can remain frozen — streamlining adaptation for new languages.

 Cross-lingual Training Effects